Amjadvc/Burger-App/README.md

 ## Usage

 - The React app interacts with the JSON Server to fetch and manipulate data.
-- APIs are available at `http://localhost:3001` (assuming the JSON Server is running).
+- APIs are available at `http://localhost:9000` (assuming the JSON Server is running).

 ## Folder Structure

-- `json-server/`: Contains the JSON server files.
+- `Burger-server/`: Contains the JSON server files.
+  - `db.json`: JSON data file used by the server.

+- Root Directory:
+  - `index.html`: Main HTML file for your React app.
-- `react-app/`: Contains the React application files.
+  - `App.js`, `index.js`, and other necessary React files.
+  - Other files related to your React app.

 ## Additional Notes